CatalaLang/catala-book/src/2-1-basic-blocks.md

 ~~~admonish note title="Declaring a scope"
 ```catala
-declaration scope IncomeTaxComputation:
 # Scope names use the CamelCase naming convention, like names of structs
 # or enums Scope variables, on the other hand, use the snake_case naming
 # convention, like struct fields.
-  input individual content Individual
+declaration scope IncomeTaxComputation:
-  # This line declares an input variable of the scope, which is akin to
+  # The following line declares an input variable of the scope, which is akin to
   # a function parameter in computer science term.
 This is the piece of
   # data on which the scope will operate.
-  internal tax_rate content decimal output income_tax content money
+  input individual content Individual internal tax_rate content decimal output income_tax content money
 ```